MIMO Chain Tutorial#

 print(f"* detector {name}: ser={ser}")

-Each detector is tested on the same channel realization, and the Symbol Error Rate (SER) is printed.
-We obtain the following outputs:
+Each detector is tested on the same channel realization, and the SER is printed.
+Typical output:

 To get a more reliable estimate of the SER, we run a Monte Carlo simulation.